CliffracerMerchant/BootyCrate/README.md

 elements, such as the RecyclerViewActionBar and BottomAppBar, are located here.

 ## Privacy Policy
-BootyCrate only stores user preferences and entered shopping list / inventory item information on the user's device, or in external files if the user chooses to export this information.
+BootyCrate only stores user preferences and entered shopping list / inventory item data on the user's device, or in external files if the user chooses to export this data.
-This information is never uploaded to other computers / servers unless the user does this themselves with their exported information.
+This data is never uploaded to other computers / servers unless the user does this themselves with their exported data files.

 ## License
 BootyCrate is licensed under the terms of the Apache License, 2.0.